Switzerland's largest city is often stereotyped as expensive, but there are plenty of free things to do in Zurich.

-Free bicycle rentals in Zurich are ideal during spring, summer, and autumn.
-During winter, try ice-skating at one of the city's free skating rinks.
-And finally, please share your favorite free things to do in Zürich with your fellow Newly Swissed readers.
+Our favorite free activity is ice skating at one of the city's free skating rinks in winter.
+Please share your favorite free things to do in Zürich with your fellow Newly Swissed readers.

 See the stained glass windows at Fraumünster